Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Phenomenology of ELM suppression and data analysis

 \subsection{Spectral features and radial localization}

-The Doppler Backscattering System, operating in X-mode across multiple channels (90.2--94.2 GHz), probes the pedestal top and steep-gradient regions.
-Prior to nitrogen ($N_2$) injection, Fig.~\ref{DBS_AMP} shows a distinct Edge Coherent Mode (ECM) which is common in EAST H-mode plasmas .
-Typically localized within the steep-gradient pedestal region ($\psi_N \sim 0.95$), the ECM is identified as a predominantly electrostatic instability with a frequency ranging from 20 to 90 kHz.
-This mode is driven by the electron pressure gradient and high edge collisionality, playing a vital role in regulating the pedestal evolution\cite{guo2014recent, yu2025identification}.
+The Doppler backscattering (DBS) system operated in X-mode at 90.2-94.2 GHz and sampled the pedestal top and steep-gradient region.
+Before impurity penetration, the DBS spectrogram in Fig.~\ref{DBS_AMP} shows a pre-existing edge coherent mode (ECM) at 20-90 kHz.
+This mode is localized near the steep-gradient pedestal region ($\psi_N \approx 0.95$) and is consistent with the electrostatic ECM commonly observed in EAST H-mode plasmas, where it is identified as Trapped Electron Mode (TEM)~\cite{guo2014recent, yu2025identification}.

-Following the $N_2$ injection, the DBS amplitude spectrogram shows an approximately complete suppression of broadband turbulence, which corresponds to the mitigation of ELMs.
-The original ECM is suppressed simultaneously.
-However, as illustrated in Fig.\ref{fig:Refl_Kka}, which displays the PCR data for the 20.4GHz and 24.8GHz channels, a new coherent turbulence mode emerges at the pedestal foot with its frequency chirping down from approximately 40kHz to 20kHz.
-The appearance of this new ECM coincides precisely with the complete suppression of the ELMs.
+After nitrogen entered the plasma, broadband pedestal turbulence in the DBS amplitude spectrogram was almost completely suppressed, and the pre-existing ECM disappeared.
+At the same time, the PCR signals in Fig.~\ref{fig:Refl_Kka} show the emergence of a new coherent fluctuation at the pedestal foot in the 24.8 GHz channel.
+The mode frequency chirps downward from approximately 40~kHz to 20~kHz, and its onset coincides with complete ELM suppression.

-Because O-mode reflectometry inherently measures the path integral of phase fluctuations along the probing wave's propagation path, the spatial origin of the mode can be constrained.
-Since the new ECM is clearly detected by the 24.8 GHz channel but is completely absent in the 20.4 GHz channel, combined with amplitude spectrograms, the mode can be firmly localized between respective cutoff layers of these two frequencies at the pedestal foot.
+O-mode reflectometry provides an initial radial constraint on this new mode.
+The coherent fluctuation is clearly detected by the 24.8~GHz channel but is absent from the 20.4~GHz channel.
+Because each channel is most sensitive to density fluctuations near its cutoff layer, this contrast places the mode between the corresponding cutoff layers, namely near the pedestal foot.

-Further inward, the U-band reflectometry data (Fig.~\ref{fig:refl_U}) provides a clearer view of the transition.
-These inner measurement channels simultaneously capture both the pre-suppression and post-suppression ECMs.
-Notably, the fluctuation intensity of the new ECM following ELM suppression is significantly stronger than that of the original ECM prior to suppression.
-Furthermore, based on these reflectometry measurements, the radial location of the original pre-suppression ECM can be deduced.
-Since it is detected by the inner probing waves but not by the 24.8 GHz channel, the original ECM is spatially located between the 42.4 GHz and 24.8 GHz cutoff layers.
+Further inward, the U-band reflectometry data in Fig.~\ref{fig:refl_U} further separate the pre- and post-suppression modes.
+These inner channels detect both the original ECM before ELM suppression and the new coherent mode after suppression.
+The post-suppression mode has a larger fluctuation amplitude than the original ECM, but it is observed at a more outward cutoff region.
+Since the original ECM is detected by the inner probing channels but not by the 24.8~GHz channel, it is localized between the 42.4~GHz and 24.8~GHz cutoff layers, closer to the steep-gradient pedestal region than the new pedestal-foot mode.